Investigate machinery costs for transition plans

 “You really have to crunch your numbers to make sure it makes sense for you,” he says.

-According to Jeff McGavin, an Ontario equipment dealer and chair of Canada East Equipment Dealers’ Association, more farmers are leasing because the payments are predictable.
+According to Jeff McGavin, an Ontario equipment dealer and past chair of Canada East Equipment Dealers’ Association, more farmers are leasing because the payments are predictable.

 Those who do buy generally don’t keep equipment as long, either.
 Instead, he says machinery is purchased with full warranty, then re-sold at the end of the warranty period.